 Your business website is the ground floor of your marketing plan.
 It’s where you tell your story, build your brand, make sales— it’s where digital business actually goes down!
 Your website is a great, controllable tool for enhancing your visibility.
 Here are a couple things you can do to make sure you get the most out of your website:

 SEO (search engine optimization) tactics are an important adjunct to any good marketing plan.
 Studies show that 94% of consumers hit the internet before they commit to a product or service, so while utilizing SEO strategies takes time, it’ll absolutely pay off.
-Keep in mind that there are a variety of cloud-based tools to make your SEO easier, such as Moz and Scribe.
+Keep in mind that there are a variety of cloud-based tools to make your SEO easier, such as Moz and Raven Tools.

 Revenue-sharing is simply another way to get business.
 Consider creating an affiliate program or network!